-If you are suffering from the agony of hair loss and want a permanent fix rather than putting a band aid on it, it’s time that you have hair transplant surgery.
-For people in it for the longer haul, this is the way to go.
+If you are suffering from the agony of hair loss and want a permanent fix rather than putting a band-aid on it, it’s time that you have hair transplant surgery.
+For people in it for the long haul, this is the way to go.

 The initial care

 Ensure that you follow all the instructions given to you by the surgeon.
 There are wounds that will need to heal and there will be some pain before the recovery is complete.
 Take the medications given to you in order to avoid infections.

 Changes to Follow

 A number of changes will take place, particularly in the first two months of the hair transplant.
 All wounds will be healed and the ill effects of the transplant will be behind you.
 You will lose the new hair that were transplanted which is known as shedding.
 This will pave the way for new, stronger hair to come out.

 If you are too suffer from shock loss like most people who have transplants, it should already be done.
 It could leave you looking like a mess but this hair should be back in a couple of months so you would be just fine in the longer run.

 In this condition, you may have pimples on your scalp.
 It is an infection that can be caused by a surgical wound.
 This can be treated with some medications which your doctor will prescribe.